 BCyA Host Announced

-Grammy nominated artist Kimberley Wyatt has been named as the celebrity host of the inaugural British Citizen Youth Awards taking place on 18 October.
+Grammy nominated artist Kimberly Wyatt has been named as the celebrity host of the inaugural British Citizen Youth Awards taking place on 18 October.

 Kimberly, who has sold over 55 million records worldwide with one of the best-selling girl groups of all times, Pussycat Dolls, will present 20 young people with their medal for the exceptional impact that they have on their communities.

-Co-Founder of the award, Mike Faulkner, stated: “We are absolutely thrilled that Kimberley has agreed to host this event for us.
+Co-Founder of the award, Mike Faulkner, stated: “We are absolutely thrilled that Kimberly has agreed to host this event for us.

 “Our aim was to give these young individuals the recognition that they deserve by bestowing on them a British Citizen Youth Award – a specially minted and bespoke medal – at the seat of our democracy, the Palace of Westminster.